gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 time { make install; }
 ```

-### `18` - GNU's Patch
+### `18` - GNU Patch
 > #### `2.7.6` or newer
-> The GNU's Patch package contains a program for modifying or creating files by applying a "patch" file typically created by the diff program.
+> The GNU Patch package contains a program for modifying or creating files by applying a "patch" file typically created by the diff program.

 > **Required!** For the current and next stage (chrooting new environment).
 The GNU implementation of "patch" is can handle offset lines, which is powerful feature.
 ```bash